 Hauck, Cornelius W. (1983), Early Narrow Gauge Locomotives in the West, Railroad History, Railway & Locomotive Historical Society Bulletin, No. 149, pages 51-69.

-(LFP) Lander Free Press, Battle Mountain, NV.
-Mason Machine Works collection, MS P1015, Museum of American Textile History, North Andover, MA.
+Lander Free Press newspaper, Battle Mountain, Nevada.
+Clippings in the Mason Machine Works collection, MS P1015, Museum of American Textile History, North Andover, Massachusetts.

 Mason Machine Works, (undated) Construction list compiled by S. R. Wood.